egonw/blog2/_posts/2010-05-21-cleaner-cdk-code-6-set-cdkexceptions.markdown

 place, introducing a boolean indicating it should send events or not, but that turned out to be insufficient.

 Anyway, while working on a major refactoring like this one, you run into many, many small code issues.
-Clearly. the one I mostly run into is that a lot of code is not [written against the interfaces yet](http://chem-bla-ics.blogspot.com/2010/05/cleaner-cdk-code-5-developer-against.html).
+Clearly. the one I mostly run into is that a lot of code is not [written against the interfaces yet <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2010/05/15/cleaner-cdk-code-5-developer-against.html).
 However, I just ran into another bit of code that can be improved.

 ### Set the cause Exception when throwing a CDKException